z64/steam_id/README.md

   This is the standard "textual" format as described by the SteamID docs.

-  This is a *lossy* format this is missing account type and account instance.
+  This is a *lossy* format that is missing account type and account instance.

 3. As a string (`Steam::ID::Format::Community32`). ex: `[U:1:22202]`